Macquarie-University-DSC/sysadmin_workshop/README.md

 1. first change the user to root with `sudo chown root /etc/nginx/sites-available/jenkins.yourdomain.conf`
 2. now change the group to root with `sudo chgrp root /etc/nginx/sites-available/jenkins.yourdomain.conf`
 3. now we have to give the jenkins user the group nginx with `sudo gpasswd -a jenkins nginx`

-#### Selinux intro

-Now we have to experience our first times of extreme pain and anguish called selinux.

-Selinux is an extra permissions layer on top of the already existing linux permissions.
-Generally linux permissions are fine, but ages ago people added selinux just to be safe, on the scale we are now selinux is ok, but when you have a million microservices, sites and apps SElinux isn't really worth the effort.

-1. First view the existing selinux permissions with `ls -Z /etc/nginx/sites-available`
+4. Run the command `sudo restorecon -Rv /etc/nginx/sites-available` to add the proper selinux policies for all the files in that directory.
-2. add permissions for http services to forward other http services with `sudo setsebool -P httpd_can_network_relay 1`
+5. add selinux permissions for http services to forward other http services with `sudo setsebool -P httpd_can_network_relay 1`
-3. Restart nginx with `sudo systemctl restart nginx` and open your browser and navigate to http://jenkins.yourdomain
+6. Restart nginx with `sudo systemctl restart nginx` and open your browser and navigate to http://jenkins.yourdomain

 ### Certbot and https